Leave in Australia

 Of that leave, the primary carer of a newborn or adopted child from 1 July 2023 is entitled to 20 weeks payment at the national minimum wage.

-Employees are entitled to the same job they had before going on the leave.
+Employees are entitled to the same job they had before going on leave.
 If an employee's job no longer exists or has significantly changed, they must be offered suitable alternative employment.
 If the employee's job no longer exists, they may be entitled to redundancy.

 If an employee has a pregnancy-related illness or her pregnancy ends after 12 weeks because of miscarriage or stillbirth, she may be entitled to special maternity leave.